Chicago-Area Albums of the Mid 60s to Early 1970s

 saltshakers that haunt antique shows - cheaper, but still with some

 talent.
-The Press, now just David and Cotton, had talent
+The Press, now just David and Cotton, had talent in

-Cotton's guitar skills, but lacked a songwriter who could do more
+their guitar skills, but lacked a songwriter who could do more

 than say hey! blues-rock! or hey! country-rock! and slap down some